Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-This course addresses various topics in Renaissance literature and culture.
-Examples include early modern women’s writing, race, trade and travel, or gender and sexuality.
-The course may focus on an author or group of authors other than Shakespeare.
+Examines a topic, selected by the instructor, in Renaissance literature and culture.
+Examples include early modern women’s writing, ecological perspectives, Indigeneity and colonialism, Ovidianism, pastoral, Renaissance humanism, and gender and sexuality.
+The course may also focus on a Renaissance genre, author, or group of authors.

 ENGL 310